GuyTito/Salary_App/README.md

 # Salary_App
-A salary app project which is an answer to a question posted on dev group on WhatsApp
+A salary app project which is an answer to a question posted on dev group on WhatsApp.
+This is my php implementation though was asked to be implemented in Java

 Below is the picture of the question